 - The contractor, being responsible for the construction and effective containment and maintenance of settlement ponds must ensure that the surrounding environment is not adversely affected as a result of construction activities. - Wash down areas must be placed and constructed in such a manner so as to ensure that the surrounding areas are not polluted.
-Contaminated water includes water that is carrying excess sediment due to construction activities. - Contaminated water storage facilities must not be allowed to overflow and appropriate protection from rain and flooding must be implemented. - Contaminated water that is removed from site must be disposed of at a facility approved by the ECO and Local Authority. - No contaminated water that does not meet the water quality standards and criteria under the National Water Act may be released into a natural system, whether it is to surface or groundwater. - All cement effluent from mixer washings, and run-off from batching areas and other work areas must be contained in suitable sedimentation ponds. - Sedimentation ponds must be allowed to dry out on a regular basis to allow for solid material to be removed. - This material must be disposed of in a suitable manner, depending on the nature of the material, and to the discretion of the ECO
+Contaminated water includes water that is carrying excess sediment due to construction activities. - Contaminated water storage facilities must not be allowed to overflow and appropriate protection from rain and flooding must be implemented. - Contaminated water that is removed from site must be disposed of at a facility approved by the ECO and Local Authority. - No contaminated water that does not meet the water quality standards and criteria under the National Water Act may be released into a natural system, whether it is to surface or groundwater. - All cement effluent from mixer washings, and run-off from batching areas and other work areas must be contained in suitable sedimentation ponds. - Sedimentation ponds must be allowed to dry out on a regular basis to allow for solid material to be removed. - This material must be disposed of in a suitable manner, depending on the nature of the material, and to the discretion of the ECO - Material with pollution generating potential must be limited in construction activities.
+Any hazardous substances must be handled according to the relevant legislation relating to transport, storage and use of the substance.

-7.10.23 Treating (flushing / testing) of pipelines (if required)
+5.10.23 Treating (flushing / testing) of pipelines (if required)